-After discovering wrongdoing, more than 95% of whistleblowers first try to solve the problem internally.
-Many whistleblowers are loyal to their employer and believe raising concerns will address the problem.
+Over 97% of whistleblowers report internally as their first course of action against the misconduct that they have witnessed.
+Of these whistleblowers, about 85% only ever report internally; the remaining 15% report externally only after their concerns have been ignored by internal reporting mechanisms.3 Most whistleblowers are loyal to their employer and believe raising concerns will address the problem.
 Often they seek external support only after an employer fails to address the problem or attacks the messenger.